danieladelvos/solution-center-communicator/README.md

     * `git commit -am \"chore(release): version [new version]\"`
     * `git tag -a [new version] -m \"Version [new version]\"`
     * `git push origin master && git push origin [new version]`
-    * `npm publish`
-  * After publish, the package is automatically verified.
-You should see the latest version listed.
-  * If you use bower, you can run `npm run verify:bower` to confirm that bower sees the latest version.

 ### License
 The MIT License (MIT) Copyright © 2016 Zalando SE, [https://tech.zalando.com](https://tech.zalando.com)